Kinvey/OOP-Widget/README.md

 ## Installation

-To use this wiget, clone this GitHub repository, and install the associated dependencies:
+To use this widget, clone this GitHub repository, and install the associated dependencies:

 ```npm install```